microshare/microshare.github.io/docs/2/installer/deploy-m/app-guide.md

 ## 3. Access to device cluster

-As said before, you are now on the device cluster management page, so you can see all the device clusters in your account.
+As mentioned before, you are now on the device cluster management page, so you can see all the device clusters in your account.

 {% include image.html width="250rem" url="/assets/img/Deploy-M-app/Deploy-M03.PNG" description="Deploy-M App" %}

-You can select one of them, to see all your devices on it.
-And so we can now use the power of the Deploy-M application.
+You can select one of them and see all your devices within the cluster.
+Now we can use the power of the Deploy-M application.

 {% include image.html width="250rem" url="/assets/img/Deploy-M-app/Deploy-M04.PNG" description="Deploy-M App" %}